The cost for merchants accepting card payments

-It is not possible to provide facts and figures on pricing as this will depend on the nature of a merchant’s business and how it operates; pricing will be decided by negotiation between the merchant and its prospective acquirer.
+It is not possible to provide facts and figures on pricing as this will depend on the nature of a merchant’s business and how it operates.
 However, we can provide information on the key elements involved in pricing to help merchants understand the basis on which pricing is determined and how a MSC is calculated.

 - By not accepting cards, a merchant may be at a competitive disadvantage.

 - Cards are a highly effective way of taking a payment.
 Merchants should consider what would be required to take cash or cheques, for example providing change and making sure any notes are not counterfeit, and banking the takings.

 - With a comprehensive statement of what has gone through the terminal merchants can easily track sales and create a better understanding of their customers’ payment preferences.

 - An acquirer's service may also include access to a comprehensive call centre to help merchants experiencing difficulties with their card transactions.
 For example, if a merchant’s acquirer-owned terminal is not connecting properly, the acquirer will advise what course of action should be taken.
 In addition, the acquirer will help with any requests for information or chargebacks made on card transactions it has accepted.

 - With card purchases credited directly to merchant’s bank accounts by direct debit, merchants can track sales on a daily basis to spot the busiest times in the week and staff accordingly.